garciart/pipeline-demo/01-podman-network/01-podman-network.md

 1. Open a Terminal, if one is not already open.

-2. Create a container network named "`devnet`":
+2. Create a container network named `devnet`:

     ```
     # Optional; remove the network if it already exists